-give valid equations of motion,\footnote{The only difference from the standard proof for fields is that variations $X^\alpha+\delta X^\alpha$ may not define a valid system of coordinates.
-But for small enough $\delta X^\alpha$ with finite support, which are sufficient for the proof, this problem does not appear.} and, especially nice, give for the translational symmetry $X^\alpha\to X^\alpha+c^\alpha$ of the Lagrangian automatically Noether conservation laws
+give valid equations of motion.\footnote{The only difference from the standard proof for fields is that variations $\x^\alpha+\delta \x^\alpha$ may not define a valid system of coordinates.
+But for small enough $\delta \x^\alpha$ with finite support, which are sufficient for the proof, this problem does not appear.} Even more, for the translational symmetry $\x^\alpha\to \x^\alpha+c^\alpha$ of the Lagrangian they automatically give Noether conservation laws

 with